pulumi/pulumi-hugo/themes/default/content/blog/how-skai-migrated-to-aws-keyspaces-with-pulumi/index.md

 ![Skai data-migration diagram](./skai-migration-diagram.png)

-Finally, to make sure that the data is valid and we have no data discrepancies on the Keyspaces side, we've added a Lambda function to periodically sample the data and compare it to the data in our on-prem cluster.
+Finally, to make sure that the data is valid and we have no data discrepancies on the Keyspaces side, we added a Lambda function to periodically sample the data and compare it to the data in our on-prem cluster.

 We made a conscious decision to decouple the application code from the provisioning of the infrastructure, letting Pulumi handle all resource creation and configuration, while the application team used our standard CI/CD pipeline to deliver their code to the service owning the Keyspaces data.

-## Lets start provisioning
+## Let's start provisioning

 Keyspaces requires creating a logical entity called a keyspace, which groups related tables relevant for one or more applications.
-After that, we will iterate over our config and create each table with the relevant columns and the preferred provisioning mode --- either "on-demand" or "provisioned" depending on our workload pattern.
+After that, we iterate over our config and create each table with the relevant columns and the preferred provisioning mode --- either "on-demand" or "provisioned," depending on our workload pattern.
 A provisioned workload in pre-allocated and thus significantly (x7) lower in hourly price, suitable mainly for use cases where the workload is quite predictable with no spikes.

-Finally we will populate AWS tags in order to be able track costs and performance metrics.
+Finally we populate AWS tags in order to be able track costs and performance metrics.

+The following Python code illustrates the process:

 ```python
 import pulumi